TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/scanner-installation.md

 * Service accounts cannot be granted the Log on locally right
 * Service accounts cannot be synchronized to Azure Active Directory but servers have Internet connectivity

+Verify that you comply with all [Firewalls and network infrastructure settings requiements](https://docs.microsoft.com/azure/information-protection/requirements#firewalls-and-network-infrastructure)

 If you still experience issues, please export the scanner logs and add them to your ticket.

 ### How to export Azure Information Protection Scanner logs